prim011/CPP-Examples/hmac/README.md

 	   return p;
 	 }

-This means commissioning the Nodes at the tree level and passing the key value to `LibAccess` abstarct class with the dedicated visrtual member class:
+This means commissioning the Nodes at the tree level and passing the key value to `LibAccess` abstarct class with the dedicated virtual member class:

 	 virtual void commissionClass (size_t) = 0;

 where `seed` is a protected variable; therefore, the `Student` and `Prof` derived classes inherit the variable; but it is not visible outside the classes.
-Each class then has their own implementation of the `commissionClass()` function which will in stall the value into `seed`.
+Each class then has their own implementation of the `commissionClass()` function which will install the value into `seed`.

-It is important to distiguish the creation of the class from the commitioning of it; hence the separation of the two activity which in `commissionObject()` happened immediately after; but that might not be the case necessarily.
+It is important to distiguish the creation of the class from the commissioning of it; hence the separation of the two activities.
+In the function `commissionObject()`, these two activities happen immediately after the other; but that might not be the case necessarily.

 ## How to solve the exercise

-The tree class is composed of three major information block
+The tree class is now composed of three major information block

 1. The tree nodes: with the LibAccess abstract class pointer, the index, and the pointers - left and right - to the children on the left and right